 Smugglers operated with impunity along Rhode Island’s rugged shoreline, where quiet inlets and coves disguised their activities.

 Danny Walsh, a prominent Rhode Island horse breeder, controlled the liquor smuggled into Rhode Island.
 Carl Rettich joined Walsh and began expanding operations.
 He bought the 20-room mansion overlooking a cove.
-The press nicknamed it the 'crime castle' and 'murder mansion.'
+The press later nicknamed it the 'crime castle' and 'murder mansion.'

-Carl Rettich had a fleet of speedboats tricked out for smugglers' every need.
+Carl Rettich also had a fleet of speedboats tricked out for smugglers' every need.
 They each had three Liberty airplane engines and were plated with armor and layers of New York telephone directories.
 They would speed out to the 12-mile limit, where they unloaded bootleg liquor from seagoing vessels.
 Then the rumrunners brought their contraband to a stone dock leading to Rettich’s crime castle.
 They stored the booze in a secret underground vault before distributing it.

 Then Danny Walsh and Carl Rettich had a falling out.
 Walsh disappeared in February 1933 a day after they argued in public.
 Rettich was suspected of accepting a ransom of $40,000 for Walsh and then doublecrossing Walsh’s family.